6 Causes of Left Abdominal Pain When Pressed.

-- The most common cause of renal colics is kidney stones which affect about 5-15% of people (reference).
+- The most common cause of renal colic is kidney stones, affecting about 5-15% of people (reference).

 - Insertion or removal of ureteric stents (double J stents) in patients with ureteric obstruction.

-- Acute papillary necrosis: death or the papillary part of the kidney, often due to severe infection or diabetes.
+- Acute papillary necrosis is the death of the kidney’s papillary part, often due to severe infection or diabetes.

 - Severe kidney infection or infection of the obstructed kidney (pyelonephritis).

 - Renal abscess.